Small Business 101

 How your business can help you and your employees save for retirement

-You and your employees could benefit from your business and save for retirement.
+Both you and your employees may have the opportunity to save for retirement.
 Learn about the available options.

 6-minute read

-As a business owner, when it comes to saving for your retirement, you’re not limited to just setting up a Registered Retirement Savings Plan (RRSP).
-Did you know that you can save for your retirement through your business?
-Your employees may be able to participate too.
+As a business owner, when it comes to saving for your retirement, you’re not limited to a Registered Retirement Savings Plan (RRSP).

 There are different ways to save for your retirement through your business:

-- If your business is a corporation and you are a business owner 40 years of age or older, you can set up an Individual Pension Plan (IPP) for your business.
+- If your business is a corporation, you can set up an Individual Pension Plan (IPP) for the business.

-- Alternatively, your business can set up a Group Retirement Savings Plan (Group RSP) for you and your employees.
+- Alternatively, your business can set up a Group Registered Retirement Savings Plan (Group RRSP) for you and your employees.

 Let’s explore your options.